-Industrial 3D Printing is significantly different from the rest of KETTLs being presented as it does not rely on the integration and mutual leverage of pre-existing and fast evolving technologies.
-Along with Autonomous Vehicles is the only one truly disruptive, meaning that once a certain degree of technological maturity and cost efficiency is achieved 3D Printing has the potential to alter accepted, well established modes of design and development, production, transport, distribution and consumption.
-3D Printing is also the less mature of all technologies presented, with already started but still limited industrial level applications, however done its innovative, disruptive and value creation possibilities is a technology to be watched closely.
+Industrial 3D Printing is significantly different from the rest of KETTLs being presented, as it does not rely on the integration and mutual leverage of pre-existing and fast evolving technologies.
+Along with Autonomous Vehicles, it is a truly disruptive technology, meaning that once a certain degree of technological maturity and cost efficiency is achieved, 3D Printing has the potential to alter accepted, well established modes of design and development, production, transport, distribution and consumption.
+3D Printing is also the less mature of all technologies presented, industrial level Applications have already started but are still limited.
+Nevertheless, its innovative, disruptive and value creation possibilities makes it a technology to be watched closely.

 3D PRINTING DEFINITION

 3D Printing is the process of building products additively, layer by layer, instead of by traditional manufacturing methods like press-shaping or molding.
 3D printing uses precise geometrical representations like CAD and digital 3D models, advanced modeling technology, and automated addition of liquid molecules or powder grains mainly of plastic and metal, fused together through an increasing variety of layering techniques.

 3D printing began in the 1980s with a polymer-based technology called rapid prototyping.
 In this process, the goal was to build a draft of a particular part before investing in creating an expensive mold for a production line.
 Today’s 3D printers provide more accuracy and precision than rapid prototyping because the design of the object is created separately in 3D software.
 High-end 3D printers actually allow multiple materials to be fused together in one print.